fugu-chop/launch_school/rb101_programming_foundations/lesson_2/lesson_2_notes.md

 The key here is that __pass by reference isn’t limited to mutating methods or mutable objects__.
 A non-mutating method can use pass by reference as well, so pass by reference can be used with immutable objects.
 There may be a reference passed, but the reference isn’t a guarantee that the object can be modified.

 __Assignment__ is the weird exception to the general 'pass by reference' strategy.
+In a pure "pass by reference" language, assignment should be a mutating operation.

 The key is to remember that variables and constants aren’t objects, but are *references to objects*.
 Assignment merely changes __which__ object is bound to a particular variable.
 For __immutable objects and reassignment__, Ruby passes around __copies of the references__.

 While we can change which object is bound to a variable *inside* of a method, __we can’t change the binding of the original arguments__.
 We can change the *objects* if the objects are *mutable*, but the __references themselves are immutable__ as far as the method is concerned.